-Rosie Melville is an artist from Kent, whose work includes sculpture and drawing.
+Rosie Melville is an artist from Kent.
 From a scientific background, she retrained as an artist, graduating with an FdA in Fine Art Practice in 2014.
 She lives in Rochester and participates in exhibitions as well as undertaking commissions and working within the community.

 Engaging others is an important part of Rosie’s practice.
 In addition to making sculpture, she works in the community, supporting others to make Art.
 She has witnessed the effect of Art to make positive changes to people’s health and wellbeing and considers it a vital path towards better mental and physical health.